Introduction

 Why Study Film, Visual Culture and Arts Management?

 - You will gain hands-on experience of working in the arts, by leading projects, developing social media strategies, and working on a project with a local arts organisation.
-Previous cohorts have worked on projects with the Royal Botanic Gardens of Edinburgh and Deveron Projects in Huntly
+Previous cohorts have worked on projects with the Royal Botanic Gardens of Edinburgh and Deveron Projects in Huntly.

 - You have the opportunity to work in the industry through a work-based placement.
-Students have completed work-based placements in the film, TV and advertising industries in Aberdeen and beyond, within art galleries and arts organisations, and within departments at the University.
+Students have completed placements in the film, TV and advertising industries in Aberdeen and beyond, within art galleries and arts organisations, and within departments at the University.

 - You engage with a wide range of material, including film, visual art, performance, scientific images, television, photography, advertising, digital and social media.